-As shown in Table I.1, the 2016 student survey includes five scales: Delaware School Climate Scale (DSCS), Delaware Bullying Victimization Scale (DBVS), Delaware Student Engagement Scale (DSES), Delaware Positive, Punitive, and SEL Techniques Scale (DTS), and the Delaware Social and Emotional Competencies Scale (DSECS).
+As shown in Table I.1, the student survey includes five scales: Delaware School Climate Scale (DSCS), Delaware Bullying Victimization Scale (DBVS), Delaware Student Engagement Scale (DSES), Delaware Positive, Punitive, and SEL Techniques Scale (DTS), and the Delaware Social and Emotional Competencies Scale (DSECS-R2).
 The home survey consists of three of the four scales (DSCS, DBVS, DSES), and the teacher/staff survey consists of two of the scales (DSCS, DTS).

 For the Delaware School Climate Scale, five subscales, consisting of 31 total items, are found on each of the survey versions: teacher-student relationships, student-student relationships, clarity of expectations, fairness of rules, and school safety.
-A student engagement school-wide subscale (6 items) and bullying school-wide subscale (4 items) are also found on the student and teacher/staff versions.
+A student engagement schoolwide subscale (6 items) and bullying schoolwide subscale (4 items) are also found on the student and teacher/staff versions.
 A teacher-home communications subscale (4 items) is found on both the teacher/staff and home versions, and a teacher-staff relations subscale (4 items) is found on the teacher/staff version.
 A total school climate score is derived for each of the three surveys by summing scores across all subscales.
 The home survey also assesses parent satisfaction (4 items), although these items are viewed as comprising a separate scale and do not contribute to the total school climate score.

-The Delaware Positive, Punitive, and SEL Techniques Scale (DTS) is found on the student and teacher/staff surveys to assess perceptions of the extent to which three types of techniques are used in the school to manage student behavior and promote self-discipline.
+The Delaware Positive, Punitive, and SEL Techniques Scale (DTS) is found on the student and teacher/staff surveys.
+The DTS is designed to assess students' and teachers'/staff perceptions of the extent to which three types of techniques are used in the school to manage student behavior and promote self-discipline.
 The three subscales are: use of positive behavior techniques (5 items) (e.g., students being rewarded for good behavior), use of punitive/corrective techniques (5 items) (e.g., students being sent to the office), and use of social emotional learning techniques (6 items) (e.g., students being taught to feel responsible for their behavior).

-The Delaware Bullying Victimization Scale (DBVS) found on the student and home surveys, assesses respondents' perceptions of bullying victimization experienced by the individual student.
-Students report their own experience of victimization, and parents/guardians are asked to report their child's victimization.
+The Delaware Bullying Victimization Scale (DBVS) is part of the student and home surveys.
+This scale assesses respondents' perceptions of bullying victimization experienced by the individual student.
+Students report their own experience of victimization, and parents/guardians are asked to report the extent to which their child is bullied.
 The scale includes four subscales: verbal bullying (4 items), physical bullying (4 items), social/relational bullying (4 items), and cyberbullying (4 items).
 In Delaware, cyberbullying items appear only for grades 6-12.
-Two total scores are reported for the student version of the scale (DBVS-S): (1) the sum of the verbal, physical, and social/relational bullying subscales, and (2) the sum of the verbal, physical, social/relational, and cyberbullying subscales.
+Two total scores are reported for the student version of the scale (DBVS-S): (1) the sum of the verbal, physical, and social/relational bullying subscales.
 However, because cyberbullying items do not appear on the home version (DBVS-H), that total score does not include cyberbullying.